 This means every decision you make needs to be robust and transparent so you can act in the confidence that it won’t be successfully challenged.
 By routinely having an accurate understanding of your marketplace through early engagement, you’ll be able to make better decisions throughout your project.

 4. Manage your market data

 Securely managing your data gives you peace of mind and helps you to readily manage multiple communications with bidders, as well as controlling what access levels your project team members have.
 This means you can easily locate information from bidders, search for specific information and issue updates and announcements efficiently.

 5. Make use of AWARD®

-And finally, to implement and support all 4 of the above tips, you could utilise our AWARD® Solution, for which the UK MOD has an enterprise-wide licence.
+And finally, to implement and support all 4 of the above tips, utilise the DSP AWARD® Solution, for which the UK MOD has an enterprise-wide licence.